-Description This unit provides further learning experiences that enable the students to explore the original theories on physiology, pathology, diagnosis, differentiation and treatment of diseases through select periods of Chinese history.
+Description This subject provides further learning experiences that enable the students to explore the original theories on physiology, pathology, diagnosis, differentiation and treatment of diseases through select periods of Chinese history.
 Many theoretical concepts, diagnostic systems and therapeutic methods of Traditional Chinese Medicine (TCM) are still in current usage, and will be covered through the study of important classical texts and academic schools of TCM thought.
-This unit expands upon the students understanding of TCM theories and practice principles through studies of the classical literature.
+This subject expands upon the students understanding of TCM theories and practice principles through studies of the classical literature.

 School Health Sciences

 Level Postgraduate Coursework Level 7 subject

 Incompatible Subjects LGYA 7244 - Classical Texts in Chinese Medicine

 Traditional Chinese Medicine 3, Chinese Medicinal Formulas.

 On successful completion of this subject, students should be able to:

 - Explain and critically evaluate the academic thoughts and achievements of the major schools and classical texts that helped form the basis of contemporary TCM practice.